How to Replace a Toilet Cistern Inlet Valve

 Step 6: Inspect the rubber washer and the cistern hole

 The old valve had a rubber sealing washer between the valve body and the porcelain.
 Make sure it comes out (sometimes it sticks to the porcelain).
 Clean the area with a rag — old mineral deposits can prevent the new washer sealing.
-Check for hairline cracks in the porcelain around the hole; if you see one, stop and call a plumber, because tightening a new valve into a cracked cistern will split it.
+Check for hairline cracks in the porcelain around the hole; if you see one, stop and call a licensed plumber, because tightening a new valve into a cracked cistern will split it and that’s a whole-cistern replacement.

 Step 7: Fit the new valve into the cistern

 The new valve comes with a fresh rubber washer (usually pre-fitted).
 Drop the valve through the hole from above, with the washer between the valve body and the porcelain.
 Hand-tighten the locknut from below.
-Don’t use the shifter on the locknut — these are designed to be hand-tightened only, and over-torquing cracks porcelain.
+Don’t use the shifter on the locknut — these are designed to be hand-tightened only, and over-torquing cracks the porcelain.
+Heres where most people go wrong — they grab the shifter out of habit.
+Hand-tight only.
+Firm finger pressure is what the manufacturer engineered for.

 Step 8: Reconnect the flexi hose

 The flexi hose nut goes onto the threaded shank of the new valve.
-Most Aussie inlet valves have a built-in fibre or rubber washer in the nut — DO NOT add Teflon tape to this thread unless the manufacturer specifies it (check the instructions).
-Adding tape where it’s not needed prevents the washer seating and causes leaks.
+Most Aussie inlet valves have a built-in fibre or rubber washer in the nut — DO NOT add Teflon tape to this thread unless the manufacturer specifies it (check the instructions in the box).
+Adding tape where its not needed prevents the washer seating and causes leaks.
 Hand-tight, then a quarter-turn with the shifter is enough.
+The missus had to remind me of this on her parents’ loo when I went to “just give it a bit more” — quarter turn means quarter turn.

 Step 9: Set the water level

-Most modern Aussie inlet valves have a height-adjustable float — turn the screw on top of the valve or slide the float collar up/down.
-The waterline target is usually marked inside the cistern (a moulded line on the porcelain).
-Setting it too high causes the overflow to trickle constantly; setting it too low gives a weak flush.
+Most modern Aussie inlet valves have a height-adjustable float — turn the screw on top of the valve or slide the float collar up or down.
+The waterline target is usually marked inside the cistern as a moulded line on the porcelain (or a printed “WL” mark).
+Setting it too high causes the overflow to trickle constantly down into the bowl, wasting water; setting it too low gives a weak flush.
 Adjust until the water sits 10–15 mm below the top of the overflow tube.
+For related cistern internals see our replace toilet seat guide — different part, same general approach to porcelain-friendly torque.

 Step 10: Turn on the stop tap and test

-Open the stop tap slowly — if you hear hissing or see drips at the flexi connection, close the tap and re-tighten the nut a quarter-turn.
+Open the stop tap slowly.
+If you hear hissing or see drips at the flexi connection, close the tap and re-tighten the nut a quarter turn.
 Once it’s filling cleanly, watch the cistern fill to the line and shut off.
 Flush three times in a row to confirm.
 Run a dry tissue around every joint and under the cistern — any moisture means a leak you need to chase before you call it done.
+Five minutes of testing now is better than discovering a slow weep at 3am when the carpet’s already wet.

 Use a WaterMark-certified valve, full stop.
 The cert number is printed on the box and listed on the WaterMark register at abcb.gov.au.
-Generic eBay valves are not legally installable, and your home insurance will deny a water damage claim caused by a non-compliant fitting.
-The actual installation is genuinely 15 minutes, but the box you buy off the shelf is what determines whether the job is legal or not.
+Generic eBay valves are not legally installable, and your home insurance will deny a water damage claim caused by a non-compliant fitting — I’ve seen the rejection letters.
+The actual installation is genuinely 15 minutes once you’ve got the right part.
+Hand-tight locknuts, quarter turn on the flexi nut, no Teflon unless specified, and the float set 10–15 mm below the overflow rim.
+Got a toilet that’s still leaking after a valve swap, or a cistern that’s actually cracked?
+Send us a write-up and well point you to the right fix.

 Tomo